 At the turn of the century, C.S., then a young man, ran both that company and the Weston-Mott Company, which manufactured wheels, hubs and, later, axles.
 Eventually the Mott beverage company was sold to the Duffy Company, which retained the Mott name on its products, including applesauce and juice.

-In 1906, Mr. Mott moved his Weston-Mott Company from Utica, N.Y., to Flint, Mich., where the automobile industry was establishing a strong foothold.
-Two years later, General Motors acquired 49 percent of the Weston-Mott Company, with the remaining 51 percent acquired in 1913.
+In 1906, Mr. Mott moved his Weston-Mott Company from Utica, New York, to Flint, Michigan, where the automobile industry was establishing a strong foothold.
+Two years later, General Motors acquired 49% of the Weston-Mott Company, with the remaining 51% acquired in 1913.
 Both transactions were in exchange for GM stock — making Mr. Mott the corporation’s largest single stockholder.

 An oft-quoted comment from Mr. Mott — “What I am worth is what I do for other people” — helps explain his reason for creating the Mott Foundation.
 During the Foundation’s early years, from 1926 to 1935, it functioned as an extension of the philanthropic interests of the Mott family.